Air suspension: Custom applications

 For vehicles with leaf spring suspension such as pickup trucks, the leaf spring is sometimes eliminated and replaced with a multiple-bar linkage.
 These bars are typically in a trailing arm configuration and the air spring may be situated vertically between a link bar or the axle housing and a point on the vehicle's frame.
 In other cases, the air bag is situated on the opposite side of the axle from the main link bars on an additional cantilever member.
 If the main linkage bars are oriented parallel to the longitudinal (driving) axis of the car, the axle housing may be constrained laterally with either a Panhard rod or Watt's linkage.
 In some cases, two of the link bars may be combined into a triangular shape which effectively constrains the vehicles axle laterally.

 Often, owners may desire to lower their vehicle to such an extent that they must cut away portions of the frame for more clearance.
 A reinforcement member commonly referred to as a C-notch is then bolted or welded to the vehicle frame in order to maintain structural integrity.
 Specifically on pickup trucks, this process is termed "notching" because a portion (notch) of the cargo bed may also be removed, along with the wheel wells, to provide maximum axle clearance.
 For some, it is desirable to have the vehicle so low that the frame rests on the ground when the air bags are fully deflated.
 Owners generally choose between having their cars 'tuck' their wheels into the arches when their air suspension is fully lowered or alternatively they can choose to go for 'fitment' which in partnership with stretched tyres sees the arch itself fit in between the tyre and rim.

 Air suspension is also a common suspension upgrade for those who tow or haul heavy loads with their pick-up truck, SUV, van or car.
 Air springs, also called "air helper springs," are placed on existing suspension components on the rear or front of the vehicle in order to increase the load capacity.
 One of the advantages of using air suspension as a load support enhancement is the air springs can be deflated when not towing or hauling and therefore maintaining the factory ride quality.

-Electronic Air Suspension
+Electronic air suspension

 Electronic Controlled Air Suspension (ECAS) is the name of the air suspension system installed on the Range Rover Classic in 1993 and later on the Range Rover P38A.
 It was developed in the early 1990s by the company now known as Dunlop Systems and Components Ltd in Coventry, UK.